Water Data

 DEPTH TO GROUNDWATER is the distance from an established measuring point to the water level in a well measured in feet.

-Who collects this data?
-MCD and its partners – the United States Geological Survey, Ohio Department of Natural Resources, and Heidelberg National Center for Water Quality Research – collect the water data that is used in everything from flood forecasting to infrastructure planning.
+Along with our partners‚ the United States Geological Survey, Ohio Department of Natural Resources, and Heidelberg National Center for Water Quality Research, we collect the water data that is used in everything from flood forecasting to infrastructure planning.